 Cooee Tours runs small-group day adventures across Queensland.
 Let the apps handle your logistics, and let us handle the highlights.

 The best travel toolkit isn't about having the most apps — it's about having the right ones, set up properly, before you leave.
-Download offline maps, consolidate your bookings in TripIt, set your Kayak price alerts, and install Emergency+ and BOM while you still have fast Wi-Fi.
+Download your offline maps, sort your connectivity, consolidate your bookings, set your price alerts, and install the safety apps you hope you'll never need.
 Then close your phone, look up, and enjoy the trip.